jvrana/benchling-api/README.md

 Future Versions: Implement POST features.
 Unfortunately at the moment, I cannot get POST requests to function properly in Benchling's API.
 This may be a limitation of their API.

+This is part of a larger project to annotated and obtain sequence information for EVERY fragment and plasmid automatically through aquarium.

 # Installation
 	cd directory/that/contains/setup.py
 	pip install .